-A: The ratification of the appointment of KPMG LLP as our independent registered public accounting firm for fiscal 2014 (Proposal No. 3) is a matter considered routine under applicable rules.
-A broker or other nominee may generally vote on routine matters, and therefore no broker non-votes are expected to exist in connection with Proposal No. 3.
-The election of directors (Proposal No. 1) and the advisory approval of the company's executive compensation (Proposal No. 2) are matters considered non-routine under applicable rules.
+A: The ratification of the appointment of KPMG LLP as our independent registered public accounting firm for fiscal 2015 (Proposal No. 4) is a matter considered routine under applicable rules.
+A broker or other nominee may generally vote on routine matters, and therefore no broker non-votes are expected to exist in connection with Proposal No. 4.
+The election of directors (Proposal No. 1), the advisory approval of the company's executive compensation (Proposal No. 2), and the approval of an amendment and restatement of our 2012 Equity Incentive Plan (Proposal No. 3) are matters considered non-routine under applicable rules.
 A bank, broker or other nominee cannot vote without instructions on non-routine matters, and therefore there may be broker non-votes on Proposal Nos.
-1 and 2.
+1, 2 and 3.